Bekalah/stone-grimoire/helix-renderer/README_RENDERER.md

 - 144 - helix lattice struts

 ## Usage
 Open `index.html` directly in any modern browser.
-The canvas is 1440×900 and uses only built-in browser features.
+The canvas is 1440x900 and uses only built-in browser features.

 No network requests are made; a small status message notes if the palette file is missing so offline use remains clear.
-Open `index.html` directly in any modern browser.
-The canvas is 1440x900 and uses only built-in browser features.
+To tweak tones, edit `data/palette.json` and refresh.